ngTrumbitta/generator-angular-trumbitta/README.md

 Then point your browser at `http://localhost:9100` just to be greeted by the underwhelming *Hello world* default page.

-Hit `CTRL C` if you want to stop it.
+Hit `ctrl c` if you want to stop it.

 ## Use the generated application